newyenterprise/newy.com.my/CHATBOT_IMPLEMENTATION.md

-# AI Chatbot Implementation for Digital Linked
+# LinkBot Pro - AI Chatbot Implementation for Digital Linked

 ## Overview

-The Digital Linked website now features a sophisticated AI-powered chatbot that provides intelligent, context-aware responses to user inquiries about our services.
-The chatbot is powered by **Google Gemini Pro AI** and designed to engage visitors, answer questions, and guide them toward relevant solutions.
+The Digital Linked website now features **LinkBot Pro**, a sophisticated digital solutions expert that provides intelligent, context-aware responses to user inquiries about our services.
+LinkBot Pro is designed to engage visitors, answer questions, and guide them toward relevant solutions with a professional, friendly approach.

 ## Features